shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

     ![Screenshot of the powershellscript.](Images/packageinstalld.png)

- 1. Close the AzureMigrateAppliance VM, and go back to Azure portal and verify that a server ias now added to Azure Arc.
+ 1. Close the AzureMigrateAppliance VM, and go back to Azure portal and verify that a server is now added to Azure Arc successfully.

     ![Screenshot of the server added.](Images/serveradded.png)